Ruddernation-Designs/Programming_Books/Python/readme.txt

-Theses are a selection of Python books to help you learn at your own pace.
+Here are a selection of Python books to help you learn at your own pace.